What does it mean, that Denmark accepts dual citizenship?

 Danes Worldwide is working towards having the option to reacquire a previously held citizenship reinstated.

-Is there any way to become obtain Danish citizenship again?
+Is there any way to become a Danish citizenship again?

 There is still a quite restricted way to reobtain a forfeited Danish citizenship.
 To make use of it you must have: